-In 1955, a teen-aged white girl reported that some black boys at Providence had whistled at her.
-This happened a week after an all-white male jury had acquitted two white men for the kidnapping and murder of Emmett Till, a black lad from Chicago visiting relatives in Mississippi, who had reportedly made a pass at a white woman in a rural store.
+In 1955, a teenaged White girl reported that some Black boys at Providence had whistled at her.
+This happened a week after an all-White male jury had acquitted two White men for the kidnapping and murder of Emmett Till, a black teenager from Chicago visiting relatives in Mississippi, who had reportedly made a pass at a White woman in a rural store.
 On a September evening in 1955, a large crowd of Holmes County citizens met at Tchula High School to hear the taped “confessions.”
-The citizens of Tchula, incited by members of the white Citizens Council, decided that Providence Cooperative Farm exerted a bad influence on the community in general and upon blacks in particular.
+The citizens of Tchula, incited by members of the White Citizens Council, decided that Providence Cooperative Farm exerted a bad influence on the community in general and upon African Americans in particular.
 All the staff and residents of Providence Cooperative Farm were advised to leave the county.

 They all did leave and, in 1956, the trustees sold Providence Farm to Delta Foundation, Inc. for the sum of one dollar.
 The Delta Foundation later donated approximately 289 acres of Providence property to the Mississippi Department of Archives and History.
 In 1991, the foundation sold the remaining property to the Nature Conservancy.

 In retrospect, the foundations for the cooperatives were faulty: by the late 1930s, farms the size of the Delta Cooperative were proving to be unprofitable – to make money growing cotton, one had to farm on a much larger scale; and the internal division between the political socialists led by Amberson and the Christian socialists led by Neibuhr, made it extremely difficult to cooperate in this kind of venture.
-But perhaps the most important reason for the farm’s failure was the unwillingness of black Americans to remain servile and silent.
-American blacks were no longer content with a predetermined class, status, and income.
-The years during and following the closing of Delta and Providence cooperative farms were the years in which black Americans in the delta, and elsewhere in the South, turned their eyes on the prize of racial equality and opportunity.
+But perhaps the most important reason for the farm’s failure was the unwillingness of African Americans to remain servile and silent.
+They were no longer content with a predetermined class, status, and income.
+The years during and following the closing of Delta and Providence cooperative farms were the years in which African Americans in the Delta, and elsewhere in the South, turned their eyes on the prize of racial equality and opportunity.

 Fred C. Smith is a doctoral candidate in history at the University of Southern Mississippi.